ha/doozerd/doc/proto.md

 ## Overview

-[TODO: what is doozer]
+Doozer is a highly-available, consistent lock service.
+It also lets you store small amounts of metadata as files in a directory tree.
+See below for a complete description of the data model.

+The doozer protocol is used for messages between clients and servers.
+A client connects to doozerd by TCP and transmits *request* messages to a server, which subsequently returns *response* messages to the client.

 (Note: this protocol is partially based on [9P][], the Plan 9 file protocol.
 Parts of this document are paraphrased from the 9P man pages.)

-The doozer protocol is used for messages between clients and servers.
-A client connects to doozerd by TCP and transmits *request* messages to a server, which subsequently returns *response* messages to the client.

 Each message consists of a sequence of bytes comprising two parts.
 First, a four-byte header field holds an